ericaltendorf/gwt/README.md

 # Git Worktree Tool (gwt)

+(this is very new untested code -- please report bugs)

 An opinionated tool for rapidly working in git worktrees.  `gwt` makes it fast and easy to: